This article is part of a larger series on Business Banking.

 You can issue and manage debit cards easily and quickly.
 Virtual cards can be created when your account is opened while physical cards arrive in the mail in a few days.
 You can replace lost or stolen cards through the dashboard.

 You can withdraw money from one of 55,000 Allpoint network ATMs free of charge.
 Mercury won’t charge you if you use an out-of-network ATM, but you’ll have to pay ATM operator fees.

 While you cannot open just a savings account through Mercury, you get a savings account when you open a checking account.
-Neither accounts are interest drawing.
-However, an interest-drawing product, Mercury Treasury, is in closed beta.
+Neither of these accounts are interest-drawing.

 Mercury uses SSO access to allow you to manage multiple business entities with one sign-on.
-The company also uses time-based, one-time passwords for two-factor authentication.
+It also uses time-based, one-time passwords for two-factor authentication (2FA).